-Four economics majors were given the 2017 Tobin Scholar Prize for their outstanding performance in economic core theory courses.
+Four economics majors were awarded the 2017 Tobin Scholar Prize for their outstanding performance in economic core theory courses.
 The recipients are Jason Gaitonde, Morse College; Justin Katz, Ezra Stiles College; Joyce Koltisko, Berkeley College; and Yicong Shen, Grace Hopper College.

 The seniors were treated to lunch at Mory’s Club on October 25, accompanied by Economics Professor Tony Smith, Professor Emeritus Bill Brainard, and Department Chair, Dirk Bergemann.
 The prizes were awarded to each student by the prize co-founders Chief Investment Officer David Swensen (Ph.D.
 ‘80) and alumnus Steve Freidheim (B.A.
-‘85), both who studied under the prize’s namesake James Tobin.
+‘85), both of whom studied under the prize’s namesake James Tobin.

 Recipient Joyce Koltisko said, “I was shocked and honored to have received the Tobin Scholar Award!
 I was also touched to learn more about the award’s origins, and to hear from David Swensen and Stephen Freidheim about how influential of a mentor Professor James Tobin was to them.”

 Throughout her time at Yale, Koltisko has found her Economics professors very supportive.
 “I felt encouraged to just learn as much as possible and to do my best.”
 As for the Tobin Scholars Prize, she said it served as a reminder of how fortunate she is to have had her own mentors at Yale through the Economics Department, including Professor David Swensen, Professor Dean Takahashi, and Professor Eduardo Faingold.